TeamBeano/adjust-android-sdk/README.md

 ### <a id="basic-setup"></a>Basic setup

-We recommend using a global android [Application][android_application] class to initialize the SDK.
+We recommend using a global android [Application][android-application] class to initialize the SDK.
 If you don't have one in your app already, follow these steps:

 1. Create a class that extends `Application`.
-    ![][application_class]
+    ![][application-class]

 2. Open the `AndroidManifest.xml` file of your app and locate the `<application>` element.
 3. Add the attribute `android:name` and set it to the name of your new application class pefixed by a dot.